 Jennifer Nguyen is the director of postsecondary success at the Stupski Foundation.
-She is responsible for implementing a strategy for postsecondary success in the San Francisco Bay Area and Hawaiʻi.
-She joined the Stupski Foundation in 2019.
+She leads the Foundation’s grant-making strategies to ensure more students have more say in and complete their postsecondary journeys in the Bay Area and Hawaiʻi.

-Jennifer brings more than 10 years of experience working with students at every level of the education system.
-Previously, Jennifer served as the director of the student center for academic achievement (SCAA) – a comprehensive academic support and tutoring center—at California State University, East Bay in Hayward, California.
-Under her leadership, the SCAA grew significantly, culminating in the employment of 115 students and a reach of more than 22,000 tutoring and study sessions each year.
+Jen brings over 10 years of experience working with students at every level of the education system.
+Previously, she served as the director of the Student Center for Academic Achievement—a comprehensive academic support and tutoring center—at California State University, East Bay.

 Jen began her career in education as a college counselor at Jefferson High School in Daly City, California.